cyberbotics/webots/docs/guide/object-panels.md

 - `appearance`: Defines the appearance of the panel body.

-- `borderAppearance`: Defines the appearance of the panel norder.
+- `borderAppearance`: Defines the appearance of the panel border(s).

 ## PannelWithTubes